louzhixian/louzhixian.github.io/content/posts/crypto-ux-security/index.en.md

 The architecture I'm proposing combines two technologies that already exist:

 **Smart Contract Accounts**: Instead of your wallet being a simple keypair, it's a smart contract with programmable rules.
 You define constraints: spending limits, whitelisted contracts, required confirmations for large transfers, time-locked recovery mechanisms.
-This isn't theoretical—wallets like Safe and Argent have used this model for years.
+This isn't theoretical, as wallets like Safe and Argent have used this model for years.

 **AI Agents for Execution**: An AI agent interprets your intent ("swap 1 ETH for USDC at the best price") and interacts directly with on-chain contracts.
 No website.
 No domain to phish.
 No frontend that can lie about what you're approving.